Abhijeet98/StudentMS/README.md

 # StudentMS
-It is a Student management system for learning purpose.
+It is a Student management system developed for learning purpose which is used manage student data.